ISKCON: Crises

-In the months prior to Prabhupada's death in 1977, he appointed eleven of his disciples to serve as initiating gurus and r̥tviks ("officiators") for ISKCON, who would have zonal authority over temples and disciples.
-The eleven gurus (who self-styled themselves as ācāryas) would serve alongside fourteen non-guru leaders on the Governing Body Commission.
-The post-Prabhupada succession period was characterized by decline and factionalism.
-Each guru developed his own economic policies for resources, sat on thrones, and some considered themselves worthy of worship just as Prabhupada had been worshipped as a guru.
 From 1978 to 1982, there were a series of guru crises that nearly split the movement.
-In the first guru crisis of 1980, the Berkeley, California police discovered weapons and ammunition stored by the local ISKCON community; the Northwest Guru's guruship was taken away by the GBC for one year.
-In the second guru crisis of 1980, Jayatirtha Swami began behaving bizarrely: he would shriek and cry during kirtan for hours on end; the GBC on the advice of Maharaja Swami (a godbrother of Prabhupada), suspended Jayatirtha's guruship for a year and forced him to take sannyasa.
-In the third guru crisis of 1980, Bombay Guru began claiming he was the sole true intermediary to Prabhupada and that all ISKCON disciples should worship him as guru; the GBC suspended Bombay Guru's guruship for a year.
-In the fourth guru crisis of 1980, Western Guru believed that the previous three crises showed that the ISKCON gurus were not infallible and sought to have the guru worship reduced; the GBC rejected his proposals.
+In the first guru crisis of 1980, the Berkeley, California police discovered weapons and ammunition stored by the local ISKCON community; Hansadutta Swami was arrested on the charges of illegal arms possession but was later released.
+In 1983, his guru-ship was suspended for a year on charges of drug abuse and insubordination.
+In the second guru crisis of 1980, Jayatirtha Swami began behaving bizarrely: he would shriek and cry during kirtan for hours on end, rejoined with his wife despite making a vow of sannyasa, and was rumoured to be taking hallucinogenic drugs.
+The GBC, on the advice of Bhakti Rakshak Sridhar, suspended Jayatirtha's guruship for a year and forced him to take sannyasa.
+In the third guru crisis of 1980, Tamal Krishna Swami began claiming he was the sole true intermediary to Prabhupada and that all ISKCON disciples should worship him as guru; the GBC suspended Tamal Krishna's guruship for a year.
+In the fourth guru crisis of 1980, Ramesvara Swami believed that the previous three crises showed that the ISKCON gurus were not infallible and sought to have the guru worship reduced; the GBC rejected his proposals.
 Many Prabhupada disciples did not accept that eleven of their fellow disciples now-gurus were perfect devotees of Krishna consciousness that were worthy of worship; many believed in Prabhupada's infallibility and argued that it was impossible that he could have made an error in character judgement by appointing three gurus who would be suspended.
 They argued that the entire appointment of gurus by Prabhupada was in fact fabricated.
-The movement faced its most serious schism in 1982, when one guru defected to join Maharaja Swami.
-Maharaja Swami was a godbrother of Prabhupada; Prabhupada had told his disciples to seek out Maharaja Swami as an advisor after his death.
-Maharaja Swami believed in the absolute authority of a guru, and often sided with the gurus against the GBC.
-After Jayatirtha Swami was forced to take sannyasa by the GBC in 1980, he accepted Maharaja Swami as his guru.
-The proposal to institute Maharaja Swami as an ISKCON guru in 1982 was rejected due to his criticism of the GBC and Prabhupada, which created a rallying point for ISKCON to unify.
-A year later, Hansadutta Swami's guru-ship was suspended for a year on charges of drug abuse and insubordination.
+The movement faced its most serious schism in 1982, when one guru defected to join Bhakti Rakshak Sridhar.
+Sridhar was a godbrother of Prabhupada; Prabhupada had told his disciples to seek out Sridhar as an advisor after his death.
+Sridhar believed in the absolute authority of a guru, and often sided with the gurus against the GBC.
+After Jayatirtha Swami was forced to take sannyasa by the GBC in 1980, in 1982 he accepted Bhakti Rakshah Sridhar as his guru.
+The proposal to institute Sridhar as an ISKCON guru in 1982 was rejected due to his criticism of the GBC and Prabhupada, which created a rallying point for ISKCON to unify.